tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

             logging.info(config)  # log our configuration out to the log shell_environment.CheckpointBuildVars()  # checkpoint our config
             env = shell_environment.GetBuildVars() #  get our checkpointed variables
-            # go through the item in the current configuration and apply to environement
+            # go through the item in the current configuration and apply to environment
             for key in config:
                 env.SetValue(key, config[key], "provided by configuration")
             # make sure to set this after in case the config did